logicalclocks/hops-docs/docs/user_guide/hopsworks.rst

 *

-Registering a New Account on HopsWorks
+Register a New Account on HopsWorks
 ---------------------------------------------

 .. figure:: ../imgs/user_registration.png